-- Understand the underlying genetic considerations for long-term population viability.
+- Critically review the underlying genetic considerations for long-term population viability.

 - Describe the major limiting factors on successful ex-situ population management.

-- Give examples of where ex-situ population management has had a positive impact on conservation of the species, for example where it has resulted in successful reintroduction of animals to their native range.
+- Give examples of where ex-situ population management has had a positive impact on conservation of the species.

 |There are a number of organisations/groups which we will refer to often during this course, including:|